Bernard “Buzz” Englund

 Rita Martino (Ginocchio)

 Tonight was a well attended memorial service at Kemper Center, in remembrance of our classmate, Buzz Englund.
 The endless line of people waiting long periods of time to give their condolences to Suzette and family members was a testament to the affection and respect we have for a person who we've known since our teen years at Bradford HS.
 I've seldom witnessed this outpouring of affection for one individual but then again, it wasnt a total surprise either.
 It was very heart warming to see the multitude of classmates that came to pay their respects to the fallen hero.
 Every person in attendance embraced Suzette and was warmly received with her typical enthusiasm.
 In an odd moment, I'm remembering six decades ago her sharing her salacious thoughts about the "Buzz" as we gazed in his direction with fond affection (her, not me) in the hallways between classes.
 Fate has a way of stepping in and serendipity eventually happened.
 A myriad of photographs chronicled the extraordinary life of Buzz Englund.
 Love, marriage, careers, children, mortgages, travel photos, birthday parties..."from birth to earth, from womb to tomb"!
 But if I had to take a guess at what Buzz was the most proud of I'd have to say it was his two handsome, tall sons, a beautiful daughter ( the spitting image of her Mother) and four gorgeous teen grandsons, every bit genetically blessed.
 They have some tough shoes to fill as they were witness to the life their grandfather lived and how many lives were touched by him.
 His son in law, Norman, spoke at length, giving a wonderful eulogy about the man he grew to love and respect over the years.
 I wonder if he realized until tonight just how many people felt this way about his Dad by marriage and how fortunate he was to be part of this family.
 And now here we were.
 Saying good-bye to a piece of our lives.
 A piece of our history that was once the best days of our lives.
 Every story has a beginning and an end.
 I'm fond of a poem I'll repeat here.
 It sort of puts in perspective what I just witnessed.
-I'll let you decide.
+I'll let you decide."Gone From My Sight"

 by poet Henry Van Dyke